PrefectHQ/prefect/docs/cloud/rate-limits.md

 For flow and task runs, it is calculated from the time the run reaches a [terminal state](/concepts/states/#state-types).
 Subflow runs are reatined independently from their parent flow runs, and are removed based on the time each subflow run reaches a terminal state.

-If you have needs that require a custom retention period, [contact Prefect's Sales team](https://www.prefect.io/pricing).
+If you have needs that require a custom retention period, [contact Prefect's sales team](https://www.prefect.io/pricing).